Your right to object to automated decision making

 The organisation must also carry out regular checks to make sure its systems are working properly as intended.

 You also have the right to object to profiling, including profiling used for direct marketing purposes.

-Companies must inform you of your right to object at the latest at their point of first communication with you, and in their privacy notice.
+Companies must inform you of your right to object at the latest at their point of first communication with you, or - for example - in their privacy notice.

 If they receive an objection to processing personal data for marketing purposes, they must ensure that your personal data is no longer processed for such purposes.

 Companies often use algorithms to gather information about you.
 This analysis reveals links between your different behaviours and characteristics to create a personalised profile of your preferences.